+The primary purpose of a detox program is to minimize the danger and discomfort that could be caused by the detox process.
+While clients are given every opportunity to go through withdrawal as naturally as possible, there would be medical professionals standing by to intervene if needed.
 The ultimate goal of detox programs is to help clients clear their minds and bodies so they can handle the rigors of therapy.
 During therapy, they need to be focused and 100% committed to the process.
 If they can’t do that, they run the risk of relapsing once the treatment process has been completed.

 On to Therapy